 1) LinkedIn’s search engine uses Skills heavily when serving up profiles.
-So you want to be endorsed heavily for skills that match the search terms your potential customers are likely to use when looking for a solution to buy.
+You want to be endorsed heavily for skills that match the search terms customers use when looking for your type of solution.

-2) Third-party endorsements increase social trust, particularly if the endorser is within the prospect’s industry, LinkedIn groups, or network.
-The more endorsements you have from high credibility people, the greater the likelihood a prospect will find and contact you looking to buy your product or service.
+2) Third-party endorsements increase social trust.
+This is particularly strong if the endorser is within the prospect’s industry, LinkedIn groups, or network.
+The more endorsements you have from high credibility people, the greater the likelihood a prospect is likely to reach out to you.

 Volunteer / Causes / Interests

-Causes and Interests are important for this strategy because they show up as a common topic between you and the second-degree network members you will target.
+Causes and Interests are important for this strategy because they appear as a common topic with second-degree network members you want to target.
 The more Causes and Interests you have in your profile, the more likely a second-degree target customer will see that commonality.
 This incrementally increases the likelihood of finding a buyer match.

 Languages are important if your business is international, particularly in senior leadership, political, trade or marketing roles.

-Publications add a substantial amount of credibility and boost your search engine results in LinkedIn for relevant terms.
-If you’re in a research-driven industry (pharma, scientific, finance, education, health, etc.) then you should list as many publications as possible where you were the author, co-author, editor or publisher.
+Publications add credibility and boost your search engine results in LinkedIn for relevant terms.
+If you’re in a research-driven industry (pharma, scientific, finance, education, health, etc.) then you should list as many publications as possible.
+You can include publications where you were the author, co-author, editor or publisher.
 This includes self-publications and e-books.

-You should also contribute to Group conversations by commenting on other members’ posts and posting non-self-serving content (SEE PART 5: LINKEDIN ENGAGEMENT ACTIONS).
+You should contribute to Group conversations by commenting on other members’ posts.
+You can post non-self-serving content (SEE PART 5: LINKEDIN ENGAGEMENT ACTIONS).
 If you want to post sales-oriented content, be sure to obey the guidelines and reach out to the Group owner first.
 Groups are great for increasing your credibility, but they can also destroy it depending on your behavior, so treat them with a light touch.